Turtilla/swe-ma-thesis/README.md

 ### SKILLS/KNOWLEDGE
 + Historical linguistics, cognitive linguistics, some sociolinguistics, some comparative linguistics.
 + Python (recently also Discord bots - but is that ethical/legal for data scraping?
-Highly unsure).
+Unsure, but this is why I haven't suggested anything involving that).
 + English, Polish, some Swedish, a bit less German.